Equity Release Pitfalls

 Equity release can be a good option for homeowners who need a quick cash injection or want a more comfortable retirement.

-Although there are many equity release pitfalls, getting professional advice from the right financial advisor or broker will put you in the best position to find the best-suited plan for your circumstances.
+Although there are many equity release pitfalls, getting professional advice from the right financial advisor or broker will put you in the best position to find the plan most suited to your circumstances.

 Have You Read These Articles?